la2050/archive/_organizations/a-healthier-community-starts-with-youth.md

       https://activation.la2050.org/live/a-healthier-community-starts-with-youth/
   year_submitted:
     - '2018'
-  org_summary:
-    - >-
-      The HCSY program provides an opportunity for students to receive mentorship and experience within the public health field as they build and conduct community health programming with professionals.
 title: A Healthier Community Starts with YOUth
-uri: /organizations/a-healthier-community-starts-with-youth/
 extrapolated_project_ids:
   - '8102004'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    A youth-led public health program involving health professionals, students, & our communities.
-project_titles:
-  - >-
-    A youth-led public health program involving health professionals, students, & our communities.
-project_titles_from_project_ids:
   - >-
     A youth-led public health program involving health professionals, students, & our communities.